kraastian3-sudo/CybsecCourseProject1/README.md

 # Django Blog

 A simple blog application built with Django.
-This is the first version, no vulnerabilities yet.
-Next work on adding log in and the ability for logged in users to create posts.
+Add more features next and maybe update the visuals.

 ## Installation